-We investigate the origins and the term structure of exchange rate predictability from 1-month to 12-month horizons by the decomposition of exchange rate returns into carry trade risk premia and forward risk premia components that allows us to forecast exchange rate indirectly via its carry component, for which we propose a term structure model with Nelson-Siegel (level, slope, and curvature) factors extracted from the carry curve and incorporate them into the dynamics between carry trade excess returns and a large set of exchange rate predictors in a TVP-VAR setting.
+We investigate the origins and the term structure of exchange rate predictability from 1-month to 12-month horizons by the decomposition of exchange rate returns into carry trade risk premia and forward risk premium components that allows us to forecast exchange rate indirectly via its risk premium component, for which we propose a generalized (term structure) model with Nelson-Siegel (level, slope, and curvature) factors extracted from the carry curve and incorporate them into the dynamics between carry trade excess returns and a large set of exchange rate predictors in a TVP-VAR setting.
 We then employ the (Bayesian) Dynamic Model Averaging method to handle model uncertainty in the forecasts of the term structure of carry trade risk premia.
 We reveal that hedging pressure and liquidity contain predictive information that is common to a range of forecasting horizons.
-Policyrelated predictors are important for short-term forecasts up to 3 months while crash risk indicators matter for long-term forecasts from 9 months to 12 months.
+Policy-related predictors are important for short-term forecasts up to 3 months while crash risk indicators matter for long-term forecasts from 9 months to 12 months.
 We then comprehensively evaluate the statistical and economic significance of the term structure predictive power of our model in a framework allowing for a full spectrum of currency investment management.
 Our term structure model is able to beat the random walk remarkably and consistently in the forecasts up to 12-month horizon for 7 most traded currencies (in terms of R{OOS}^2 up to 20% at 12-month horizon, $\Delta RMSE$ up to 4.5% at 1-month horizon, and rejection of equal predictability at up to 5% significance level in the Diebold-Mariano-West test for 1-month horizon), and generates substantial performance fees up to approximately 6.5% per annum.
+The outperformance of our model is attributable to (i) the generalization of exchange rate modeling in terms of relaxing the restrictions imposed on the structural parameters via term structure decomposition (a possible solution to exchange rate disconnect puzzle), and (ii) the exploration of the factor structure for the extraction of useful common predictive information over a range of horizons from noisy data and thereby reducing the estimation errors.
 We further utilize the time-variations in the probability weighting of each group of factor-augmented empirical exchange rate models or "scapegoat" variables to measure regression-based (vis-à-vis survey-based) model disagreement, which is dynamically related to currency risk premia (and the term structure), volatility, and customer order flows.
 From the perspective of foreign exchange market microstructure, customer order flows are also informative about the term structure of carry trade risk premia.
 Moreover, we apply the DMA probability weighting to examine the "scapegoat" drivers of customer order flows.
-To summarize, our findings confirm that heterogeneous agents learn to forecast exchange rates and switch trading rules over time, resulting in the dynamic country-specific and global exposures of exchange rates to shortrun non-fundamental risk and long-run business cycle risk.
+To summarize, our findings confirm that heterogeneous agents learn to forecast exchange rates and switch trading rules over time, resulting in the dynamic country-specific and global exposures of exchange rates to short-run non-fundamental risk and long-run business cycle risk.